CodeYourFuture/curriculum/org-cyf-guides/content/reviewing/checklist/index.md

 function removeCapitalLetters(){)
 ```

-Sometimes if you can't come up with a good function name it's an indication that the function doesn't have a nice, crisp focus and needs to be refactored.
+Sometimes if you can't come up with a good function name it's an indication that the function doesn't have a nice, crisp focus and needs to be broken up or rewritten.

 But it's well worth the trouble finding the best possible names, since it makes your code so much more understandable and usable.